Tag Archives | Hellerstein & Brenner Vision Center

 Special-needs Cheerleader Squad Raises Spirits at Colorado High School

 Congratulations to Caley, our friend and patient.
 Her mother commented: “I’d never seen anything like it,” Verno said.
-“Caley’s mom said it was one of the Top 10 events of […]
+“Caley’s mom said it was one of the Top 10 events of her life.
+Hearing that, the parents talking about their daughters living out their dreams, just leaves me speechless.
+Click here to read the […]

 Read full story Comments { 0 }